-The Colorado Water Conservation Board is pleased to administer a $2000 one-year scholarship for a Colorado high school student interested in western water issues planning to attend a public institution of higher education in Colorado.
+The Colorado Water Conservation Board is pleased to oversee a $2000 one-year scholarship for a Colorado high school student or a Colorado college freshman interested in western water issues and planning to attend a public college or university in Colorado.

 Frequently Asked Questions